axibase/atsd/sql/README.md

 ### Period

-Period is a repeating time interval used to group values occurred within each interval into sets to apply aggregation functions to each set separately.
+Period is a repeating time interval used to group values occurred within each interval into sets to apply [aggregate](#aggregate-functions) functions to each set separately.

 Period syntax: